-This fibre-optic connection has download speeds of up to 100 megabits per second (Mbps) and upload speeds of up to 20Mbps (noting that these are the theoretical maximum speeds available, and average speeds will vary).
+This fibre-optic connection has an average download speed of 300 megabits per second (Mbps) and average upload speed of 100 Mbps*.
 These fast speeds are needed for getting the best use out of smart TVs or gaming consoles, and streaming media like Netflix or Spotify.

 A fibre-optic connection with an even faster average download speed of 807 Mbps and average upload speed of 507 Mbps*.
 These extra fast speeds are great for high volumes of data transfer, multiple devices streaming video content or a superior gaming experience.

 An ADSL connection gives you broadband via the old copper phone line network.
 With ADSL you can expect an average download speed of about 9 Mbps and average upload speed of 1 Mbps*.
 This is ok for emailing, surfing the web and checking social media, but is not the best experience for streaming media e.g. Netflix or gaming.